September 08, 2021

-Summary: The best way to settle a debt lawsuit is first to file a response, then to contact the otherside and make an offer.
+Summary: Yes, you can settle after service.
+The best way to settle a debt lawsuit is first to file a response, then to contact the otherside and make an offer.
 You can use SoloSuit to respond in just 15 minutes.
 This gives you the leverage you need to settle.

-If you have been served, then it is probably because you have not paid a debt.
-Typically you will not receive a summons because you forget to pay your credit card one time, but, most likely, it means that you have avoided paying a bill for quite a while.
+If you have been served, then it is possibly because you have not paid a debt.
+According to research by the Consumer Financial Protection Bureau, there is actually a very high chance you don't actually owe the debt at all.
+If you do owe the debt, a lawsuit is usually the creditor's last resort and it means that you have avoided paying a bill for quite a while.

-The summons is essentially your creditor telling you that they no longer want to continue asking you to pay your bills.
-Being served means that they have filed a lawsuit in hopes of forcing you into paying it.
+The summons is essentially your creditor telling you that they no longer want to continue asking you to pay your bills — they want to force you to pay them.

 The moment you are served the clock starts ticking, meaning you have minimal time to respond before matters get worse.
 Despite this, after being served, the first thing you should do is stay calm.
 Next, you should go through the following steps to ensure that you settle your debt after being served.

 It is essential to respond to a summons immediately.
 This will ensure that you have a better chance to settle your debt after being served.
+The deadline to respond varies from state to state, but it ranges from 14 to 31 days.
 If you miss your opportunity to file an answer to being served, then the debt collector may file for a default judgment.
 This will prompt wage garnishment, and you will no longer be able to negotiate your debt.

 Look through all of the papers that you have been served with.
-Ensure that you do in fact owe money to the company that is attempting to collect a debt from you.
+Verify whether you do in fact owe money to the company that is attempting to collect a debt from you.
 Ask yourself a few questions:

 This is not a question of if you can pay the debt, but simply a question of it you are legally liable to pay for it.

-Once you understand all that you are legally liable to pay for, it is important to understand what the creditors can legally take from you if they obtain a judgment.
+Once you understand what amount you owe, it is important to understand what the creditors can legally take from you if they obtain a judgment.

 If you own your home, then this is one item the creditors may be able to claim in a judgment.
 If you rent your domicile, then this is not something to worry about.